rackerlabs/support-how-to/content/rackspace-email/manage-domain-aliases-with-the-cloud-office-control-panel.md

 the aliases will be automatically redirected to a mailbox on the primary domain, **mycompany.com**.

+**Warning:** You must own the domain that you plan to use as a domain alias or accepted domain.
+The [MX records](/how-to/dns-record-definitions/#mx-record) must also point to Rackspace for mail to be delivered to your mailboxes.

 The type of email hosting service that you use determines the relevant terminology ("domain alias" versus "accepted domain") and functionality (such as how email is redirected):